tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/app-service-control.md

 1. Test connectivity between application components and across application stacks.

     a.
-Test connectivity between workloads within each namespace.
+Test connectivity between workloads within each namespace, use `dev` and `default` namespaces as example

     ```bash
     # test connectivity within dev namespace